 Patients should be closely monitored for signs and symptoms of infection during and after treatment with ACTEMRA, including the possible development of tuberculosis in patients who tested negative for latent tuberculosis infection prior to initiating therapy.

 ACTEMRA is contraindicated in patients with known hypersensitivity to ACTEMRA.

 WARNINGS AND PRECAUTIONS

 Events of gastrointestinal (GI) perforation have been reported in clinical trials, primarily as complications of diverticulitis in RA patients.
-Use ACTEMRA with caution in patients who may be at increased risk for gastrointestinal (GI) perforation.
+Use ACTEMRA with caution in patients who may be at increased risk for gastrointestinal perforation.
 Promptly evaluate patients presenting with new-onset abdominal symptoms for early identification of GI perforation.

 Laboratory monitoring is recommended due to potential consequences of treatment-related laboratory abnormalities in neutrophils, platelets, lipids, and liver function tests.
-Dosage modifications or interruptions may be required.
-Please see full Prescribing Information for more information.
+Dosage modifications may be required.